- The Pathway

 The consideration times shown in red on each table are the minimum standard to be achieved if meeting the actual in the other physical discipline

-These standards need to be achieved at any of the five Pentathlon GB British National Championships listed below in any calendar year.
+These standards need to be achieved at any one of the four Pentathlon GB British Championships listed below in the order they are scheduled in any calendar year.

 - Pentathlon GB British Modern Triathlon Championships